13 Ways to Save Money on Groceries

 8. Buy generic

-When learning how to shop for groceries on a budget, remember that many generic or store-brand items are identical to the name brand.
+As you learn how to shop for groceries on a budget, remember that many generic or store-brand items are identical to the name brand.
 In some cases, generic items are processed in exactly the same plants as their name-brand cousins, and only the labels differ.

 How much can you save buying a generic version?
 One financial advising firm found that using generic items for three dinners a week could save more than $500 a year for a family of four.